newrelic/helm-charts/charts/nr-ebpf-agent/README.md

 A Helm chart to monitor a Kubernetes Cluster using the eBPF agent.

+A Helm chart to monitor a Kubernetes Cluster using the eBPF agent.

 # Helm installation

 1. Download and modify the default configuration file [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml#L1-L4).
 At minimum, you will need populate the `licenseKey` field with a valid New Relic Ingest key and the `cluster` field with the name of the cluster to monitor.